 - 30 minutes’ drive from George Town

-To top it off, this park has swimming pools with shower facilities too!
+There are a couple of wonderful playgrounds, shaded jogging tracks, a skate park and gym equipment.
+To top it off, this park has a splash pool with shower facilities too!

 Notes: